cmstas/SSAnalysis/README.md

   - ttbar_histos.root
   - t1tttt_1500_100_histos.root

-Each of these files should have 3 histograms inside, with the names:
+Each of these files should have 3 histograms inside, with the names (You are allowed to append a suffix to these names, in that case, this will be the suffix below):
   - hyp_hihi
   - hyp_hilow
   - hyp_lowlow
-You are allowed to append a suffix to these names, in that case, this will be the suffix below.

 Finally, create the cards with: python createCard.py dir signalSample suffix